-Local supermarkets and retail shops you go to now for personal goods will soon become places where you search for and buy gift basket products, and there’s so much to find!
+Local supermarkets and retail shops you visit now for personal goods will soon become places where you search for and buy gift basket products, and there’s so much to find!
 Teas, coffees, pasta, sauces, dips, breads, cheeses, and much more is waiting for you on store shelves.
-I guarantee you that the next time you shop, you’ll see delicious foods and pretty gifts in a whole new light!
+I guarantee that the next time you shop, you’ll see delicious foods and pretty gifts in a whole new light!

 5. Buy gift basket products that customers and recipients prefer, not what you like.

 If you only buy the things you like, no one will buy your gift baskets!
 You must stay objective and open when looking for items people eat and enjoy, admire for years, and treasure as a memorable keepsake.
 As an example, if you are a diabetic or cannot eat chocolate, your eating habits will not be the same for all of the people who want your gift baskets.
 You must consider adding sugar-based products because most gift basket receivers love and can consume it.